IP-CAM/opencart-socialdiscount/readme_en.txt

  * Odnoklassniki.ru
  * Twitter

-Supported buttons of AddThis.com and Pluso.ru services - discount is given to client immediately after click, without confirm from social network.
+Support buttons of AddThis.com and Pluso.ru services - discount is given to client immediately after click, without confirm from social network.

 Setup options:
  * Discount can be calculated from main or special price.